WORKING WITH A REALTOR

 In calculating how much home you can afford, don’t forget to include the “closing costs” for completing your purchase, including legal fees and taxes.
 It is also important to remember the less non-housing-related debt you have, the more income you have available for housing costs.

 Once you’ve determined the size of mortgage you qualify for and the home price you can afford, try living for a couple of months as if you were paying that mortgage and meeting other anticipated home-related expenses.
 Think of this as “Test Driving” your ability to buy a home before you sign on the dotted line.
 The easiest was to do this is to take your current living expenses and tack on the additional amounts required to own a home.
-I have included another worksheet to help you to do this.

 If the extra costs fit easily within your budget, you’re probably ready to buy a home.
 If the additional costs seem difficult to handle, look for ways to reduce your spending in other areas.